 - Understand how your property is zoned: If you’re not already familiar, look up how your property is zoned.
 Depending on where you live, you may be able to do this online.
 In the U.S., searching online for “zoning map in Carroll County, Maryland” shows that the county has an interactive GIS map.
 Locate your property on your county or city’s zoning map to try to figure out how it is zoned.
 If your local government doesn’t have an online map, call your county or municipality's land use, planning, or zoning department to ask how your property is zoned.

-- Understand restrictions for your zoning district: The land-use code for your county likely includes zoning regulations.
-Most county governments post these codes online.
+- Understand restrictions for your zoning district: The land-use code for your area likely includes zoning regulations.
+Most local governments post these codes online.
 Read the zoning regulations for the zoning district that applies to your property.
 The zoning regulations will describe the allowable uses for properties like yours.
 They will also describe what permits, if any, are required for certain types of activities, including some activities that may relate to hosting overnight guests.
 Search the online zoning code for restrictions that may apply to your hosting activity, such as “camping”, “recreational vehicle”, “short-term rental”, “agritourism”, or “vacation rental”.
 If you have questions about the restrictions in your zoning district, call your county land use, planning, or zoning department.
 You may prefer to hire a local land use attorney who can give you confidential advice.

 We’re here to help

-Regulations that could apply to your hosting activity were likely written decades ago, and may not take into account services like Hipcamp.
-It can be confusing to determine how your county considers Hipcamp – we’re here to help!
+Regulations that could apply to your hosting activity were likely written decades ago, and may not take into account platforms like Hipcamp.
+It can be confusing to determine how your local government considers Hipcamp – we’re here to help!

 - Read more about Hipcamp's Host Standards here

-- Download our Advocacy Tips below to learn more about working with your county
+- Download our Advocacy Tips Summary below for a few key notes on working with your local government

 - Email firstname.lastname@example.org if you have additional questions